Himanshu-0723/Student-Performance-Predictor/README.md

 ## ⚙️ Workflow

 - Data Preprocessing
 - Handling categorical features with One-Hot Encoding
-- Normalization (if needed)
 - Train-test split with stratification
-- Handling Imbalanced Data using **SMOTE** (Synthetic Minority Oversampling Technique)
+- Handling Imbalanced Data using **SMOTE**
 ---

 ## 🤖 Models Used